HudsonJamie/Hudson_etal.2021_PNAS/README.md

-# pyura-praeputialis-PNAS
+# Hudson et al. (2021), Genomics-informed models reveal extensive stretches of coastline under threat by an ecologically dominant invasive species.
+PNAS, 118 (23), e2022169118

-Scripts relating to the Pyura praeputialis manuscript
+Scripts relating to the genomic analyses reported in the manuscript.